auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Here, The Com is acting as Eve, and the stolen computing resource is acting as Craig.

-Also in this story, the stolen computing resource is acting as an Eve, and the security analyst is acting as a friendly Craig.
+Also in this story, the stolen computing resource is acting as a kind of Eve, and the security analyst is acting as a friendly Craig.

-## The Professional Cracker
+### The Professional Cracker

 There are certainly legitimate use cases for password cracking.
 Without the use of self-documenting tags to securely enforce the origin of password hashing data, many who are involved in legitimate password cracking activities are at risk of unknowingly participating in unethical and/or illicit activities.

-For example, let's say a corporation outsources legitimate password cracking work to a professional who is interested in staying above board.
-Today's password hashing technology does not itself impose any impediment to a corrupt IT worker who wishes to commingle outside password hashes into the data being forwarded to the professional password cracker.
+For example, let's say you are a password cracking professional who wants to stay above board, and a corporation wants to hire your services for legitimate work.
+Today's password hashing technology does not itself impose any impediment to a corrupt IT worker at that corporation who wishes to commingle outside password hashes into the data being forwarded to you.

 The best case scenario would be that self-documenting domain separation has been applied to all the legitimate data to be cracked.
-Self-documenting tags prevent all outside data from getting in, greatly reducing the scope of abuse of legitimate password cracking services.
+Self-documenting tags prevent all outside data from getting in, greatly reducing the scope of abuse of your legitimate password cracking services.

-On the other hand, applying self-documenting domain separation to outside data also prevents it from getting cracked by legitimate, professional crackers, even if they cannot robustly restrict their efforts to only legitimate data.
+On the other hand, applying self-documenting domain separation to outside data also prevents it from getting cracked by legitimate, professional crackers, even if they cannot robustly restrict their efforts to only legitimate data in a particular engagement.
+If you are the organzation that applied the tags, then your password hashes cannot be usefully commingled without creating a significant risk of discovery.

 # Combinatorics of Cryptographic Continuations